 What are secondary findings from genetic testing?

-Secondary findings are genetic test results that provide information about changes (variants) in a gene that is not related to the primary purpose for the testing.
+Secondary findings are genetic test results that provide information about changes (variants) in a gene unrelated to the primary purpose for the testing.

 When a clinician orders a genetic test to discover the genetic cause of a particular condition, the test will often sequence one or a few genes that seem most likely to be associated with that individual’s set of signs and symptoms.
 However, if the individual’s signs and symptoms do not have an obvious genetic cause, a clinician might order a test that sequences all of the pieces of an individual's DNA that provide instructions for making proteins (called an exome) or a test that sequences all of an individual’s DNA building blocks (nucleotides), called a genome.
 These tests are called whole exome sequencing and whole genome sequencing, respectively.